Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The city of Pierre is partnering with the Pierre Housing and Redevelopment Commission to complete the inspections.

-The property owner or registered agent of the property needs to be present for the inspection.
+The property owner or representative of the property needs to be present for the inspection.
+The renter is not required to be at the inspection, but is welcome to be in attendance.

 Staff will work with the owner to help resolve any issues.